Ryan Tubridy highest paid at RTÉ as top 10 presenters receive more than €3m

 Ryan Tubridy remained the highest-paid presenter at RTÉ in 2016 with a pay packet of €495,000, ahead of Ray D’Arcy, whose pay increased €50,000 to €450,000, new figures from RTÉ show.

-Mr Tubridy, the Late Late Show and radio host, has been the best-paid person at Montrose since the departure of Pat Kenny from the broadcaster, while Mr D’Arcy has been in second place since rejoining RTÉ in 2015.
+Mr Tubridy, the Late Late Show and radio host, has been the best-paid person at Montrose since the departure of Pat Kenny from the broadcaster, while Mr D’Arcy has been in second place since rejoining RTÉ.
+His pay rise in 2016 is explained by the fact his Saturday night television chat show was only on air for part of 2015.

 RTÉ said the 2016 figures represented a 32 per cent reduction on the fees paid in 2008.
 However, total pay for the ten best-paid on-air individuals went up by about €74,000 in 2016 compared to the year before, which took their combined pay bill across the €3 million mark.